victor-dp/robosat_geoc/README.md

 ```

  **2) GPU and driver**
- - At least one Nvidia GPU
+ - At least one Nvidia GPU, with GPU RAM >= 6Go.
- - GPU RAM should be >= 6Go.
-Default `batch_size` configuration is targeted to 11Go.

 GTX series Driver installation:
 ```